siyul-park/uniflow/docs/key_concepts.md

 ```

 - `id`: A unique identifier in UUID format.
 UUID V7 is recommended.
 - `kind`: Specifies the type of node.
-In this example, it's a `listener`.
+In this example, it is a `listener`.
+Additional fields may vary depending on the node type.
-- `namespace`: Specifies the namespace the node belongs to, defaulting to `default`.
+- `namespace`: Specifies the namespace to which the node belongs, with a default value of `default`.
-- `name`: The name of the node, which must be unique within the same namespace.
+- `name`: Specifies the name of the node, which must be unique within the same namespace.
-- `annotations`: Additional metadata about the node, including user-defined key-value pairs like description and version.
+- `annotations`: Additional metadata about the node, such as a description, version, and other custom key-value pairs.
 - `protocol`: Specifies the protocol used by the listener.
-In this example, it's `http`.
+In this example, it is `http`.
+This is an additional field required by nodes of the `listener` type.
-- `ports`: Defines how ports are connected. `out` specifies an output port named `proxy` that connects to another node's `in` port.
+- `ports`: Defines the connection scheme of the ports. `out` defines an output port named `proxy` that connects to the `in` port of another node.
-- `env`: Specifies the environment variables required by the node.
+- `env`: Specifies the environment variables needed by the node.
 Here, `PORT` is dynamically set.

 ## Secret

-Secrets securely store sensitive information such as passwords and API keys needed by nodes.
-Here is an example of a secret definition:
+Secrets securely store sensitive information required by nodes, such as passwords or API keys.
+Below is an example of a secret definition:

 ```yaml
 id: 01908c74-8b22-7cbf-a475-6b6bc871b01b